Cloud Pricing Comparison 2023: AWS vs. Azure vs. Google Cloud

 Google Cloud Platform (GCP)

-GCP offers a variety of instance types, each with a different combination of resources.
-On-demand instances on GCP are priced per minute, with a one-year or three-year commitment.
-Prices vary depending on the instance type, region, and operating system.
+Google Cloud Platform (GCP) offers a variety of instance types, each tailored with different resources to meet specific needs.
+Cloud storage pricing on GCP features on-demand instances billed per minute, with options for one-year or three-year commitments.
+Pricing varies by instance type, region, and operating system.

 Discounted Pricing Comparison